Case Study · Anonymized profile

 The rebuild stages.

 • US federal posture page.
-A discrete public page surfacing the firm's FedRAMP authorization status (in progress through a sponsoring agency), CMMC Level 2 posture under DoD CIO guidance, US data-residency statement, and the firm's NIST SP 800-171 Rev 3 control-mapping summary.
+A discrete public page surfacing GMA's FedRAMP authorization status (in progress through a sponsoring agency), CMMC Level 2 posture under DoD CIO guidance, US data-residency statement, and GMA's NIST SP 800-171 Rev 3 control-mapping summary.

-• Trust architecture audit.
-The full US-facing surface audited against what a US federal procurement reader actually needs to see in the opening fold: FedRAMP, CMMC, NIST 800-171, US-cleared personnel posture, US data residency, US incident-response location.
+• Proof and trust system audit.
+The full US website, deck, and sales material audited against what a US federal procurement buyer actually needs to see in the opening fold: FedRAMP, CMMC, NIST 800-171, US-cleared personnel posture, US data residency, US incident-response location.

 • US federal deck.
-Cover, FedRAMP status, CMMC Level 2 statement, US data-residency, US incident-response posture, US-cleared personnel statement, US customer references where federal-readable, and a sponsoring-agency note for the in-progress authorization.
+Cover, FedRAMP status, CMMC Level 2 statement, US data-residency, US incident-response posture, US-cleared personnel statement, US customer references where federal-clear, and a sponsoring-agency note for the in-progress authorization.

 • US-resident federal contact.
 A US-cleared, US-resident commercial point of contact named on the site and in the deck.
 The DACH founder remained the technical authority; the US contact carried the federal correspondence.